-Grown-ups were invited to take part in our ‘Count Us In’ workshop.
-Parents, grandparents and other relatives learned how maths is taught in the early years.
-They discovered that maths is actually all around us, every day and found out how they can promote maths at home.
-They were then given the chance to take part in some fun, maths activities with their children.
-Everyone received a certificate for completing the workshop.
-Well done, everyone!
+Nursery and Reception grown-ups are invited to take part in our ‘Count Us In’ maths workshops.
+Parents, grandparents and other relatives learn how maths is taught in the early years and find out how they can promote maths at home.
+They also get the chance to take part in some fun, maths activities with their children.

 Parents and carers are invited to “Sports Day” every summer and are even encouraged to join in with the fun!

 Parents and carers are often invited to come and join us in the school library to share stories with their children.

 The children in Reception attend “Forest School” throughout the year at West Boldon Lodge.
 Reception grown-ups are invited to take part in the final “Forest School” session.